Probabilistic exact universal quantum circuits for transforming unitary operations: Universal unitary transposition

 Hence, if we perform the unitary operations $U_d^{\otimes k}$ into the half of the entangled state $\ket{\psi}$ on which the joint measurement is performed, the unitary recovered after the learning protocol will be $U_d^T$ instead of $U_d$. \end{proof}

-We are now in position to prove that the protocol based on port-based teleportation presented in Sec.\,\ref{sec:PBT} is optimal.
+We are now in position to prove that the protocol based on port-based gate teleportation presented in Sec.\,\ref{sec:PBT} is optimal.

-\begin{theorem}[Optimal parallel unitary transposition] The modified port-based teleportation protocol can be used to transform $k$ uses of an arbitrary $d$-dimensional unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with success probability $p=1-\frac{d^2-1}{k+d^2-1}$ in a parallel delayed input-state protocol.
-Moreover, this protocol attains the optimal success probability among all parallel protocols with constant probability $p$. \end{theorem}
+\begin{theorem}[Optimal parallel unitary transposition] The modified port-based gate teleportation protocol can be used to transform $k$ uses of an arbitrary $d$-dimensional unitary operation $\map{U_d}$ into its transpose $\map{U_d^T}$ with success probability $p=1-\frac{d^2-1}{k+d^2-1}$ in a parallel delayed input-state protocol.
+Moreover, this protocol attains the optimal success probability among all parallel protocols with probability $p$ that does not depend on $\map{U_d}$. \end{theorem}